wieslawsoltes/DxfToCSharp/netDxf_object_model_analysis.md

 ---

-**Last Updated:** January 2025 - Updated to reflect current implementation status.
-Major entities (Attribute, Tolerance, Trace, Underlay, Viewport) and objects (XRecord, DictionaryObject, LayerState, PlotSettings) have been implemented since the original analysis.
+**Last Updated:** January 2025 - Comprehensive analysis updated to include detailed property handling information for all generated entity types.
+Added analysis of which properties are handled by the generator vs. not handled, based on current `DxfCodeGenerator.cs` implementation.
+Corrected generation status for Viewport and Wipeout entities (missing implementations).
+Added recommendations for completing missing entity implementations and enhancing property coverage.